|

 This Eagle with partially-removed swastika was in a shield above the front

-entrance to the Schweinfurt Panzer Kaserne HQs building (now U.S. Army Ledward
+entrance to the Schweinfurt Panzer Kaserne HQs building (later U.S. Army Ledward

 Barracks) until about 2010.
 The shield now displays the Pzkw I tank, but no